spectrum-health-systems/AvatoolWebService/README.md

 * [Development notes](https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/doc/development-notes.md)

 ### RELATED PROJECTS
-* [Avatool](https://github.com/APrettyCoolProgram/Avatool): A collection of tools and utilities for Netsmart's myAvatar EHR
+* [Avatool](https://github.com/APrettyCoolProgram/Avatool): A collection of tools and utilities for Netsmart's myAvatar™ EHR
-* [ScriptLinkStandard](https://github.com/rcskids/ScriptLinkStandard): A Class Library designed to assist developers in creating SOAP web services that can be consumed by Netsmart's myAvatar solution using ScriptLink.
+* [ScriptLinkStandard](https://github.com/rcskids/ScriptLinkStandard): A Class Library designed to assist developers in creating SOAP web services that can be consumed by Netsmart's myAvatar™ solution using ScriptLink.

 ***